 - Security – Specialty – The Security – Specialty course is ideal for internet security professionals who want to master online security management.
 You will study data security, data protection, and encryption.
 Furthermore, you will learn monitoring solutions in case of data breaches and security vulnerabilities.

 There are many specializations that you can choose from in AWS.
 Depending on your experience, there is one for every candidate.
 It ranges various levels from Foundational, Associate, Professional, and Specialty.
 In short, you will have a thorough understanding of real-world cloud computing.

 Benefits Of AWS Specialization

-Once you earn at least one certification, many companies will seek you after.
+Once you earn at least one AWS certification, many companies will seek you after.
 With the demand of AWS, your experience will help the company reach better milestones.